enasib556/planq_suppprt_app/MOUSE_BIOS_DIAGNOSTICS.md

 ## Integration

-The Mouse and BIOS diagnostics are fully integrated with the existing application:
+The Mouse and BIOS diagnostics are fully integrated with the existing application, but navigation to these screens from the home screen grid is currently **disabled**:

 1. **Routing** - Added routes for `/mouseScreen` and `/biosScreen`
-2. **Navigation** - Updated diagnostics grid to be clickable
+2. **Navigation** - Diagnostics grid icons are no longer clickable for Mouse and BIOS
 3. **Factory Pattern** - Extended device factories to create mouse and BIOS services
 4. **Platform Detection** - Automatically uses the correct implementation based on OS